Ripon’s tribal origins

 Shortly after Ripon’s minster was destroyed, a new church was built, this one lasting until its destruction by the Normans some time after 1066.
 The Normans began building a new church in 1080 under the authority of Archbishop Thomas of Bayeux.
 Further reconstruction took place a century later in 1181 under Roger de Ponte l’Eveque, who rebuilt the church in the Norman Transitional style.
 The cathedral as we see it today is largely his work.

 Ripon did not actually become a cathedral (from the Latin cathedra – seat of a Bishop) until 1836 when the diocese of Ripon was created.
-Stretching from Leeds to Teesdale, Ripon was the first diocese to be created since the Reformation.
+Stretching from Leeds to the south bank of the River Tees in Teesdale.
+Ripon was the first diocese to be created since the Reformation.

 The Ripon Hornblower